-There are some strict requirements for applying for the initiatives associated with the new executive actions on immigration.
-Here’s what you need to know.
+Q – How many people are expected to apply for the initiatives associated with the new executive actions on immigration?

 A – Currently, USCIS officials are not sure how many applications to expect for the new initiatives and programs; however, preliminary estimates have indicated that approximately 4.9 million people in the U.S. may qualify to take advantage of the initiatives associated with the new executive actions on immigration.